Music banner

 • Responding to music.

-The strands in Music Performance – Solo are interconnected and not intended to be taught independently.
-Students develop and extend their musical skills and techniques in creating their own solo performances.
-They interpret their chosen musical works, and apply to their performances an understanding of the style, structure, and conventions appropriate to their repertoire.
+The strands in Music Performance are interconnected and not intended to be taught independently.
+Students develop and extend their musical skills and techniques in creating their own solo performances, and performances as part of an ensemble.
+They interpret musical works and apply to their performances an understanding of the style, structure, and conventions appropriate to the repertoire.

 Assessment: